MilkTheBev/heart_attack/README.md

 2. - random
 3. - descending
 4. - gay
-5. - file (with this mode, the '--file' argument is required to be filled)
+5. - file (with this mode, the '--file' argument is required)
+6. - zigzag

 Press `Ctrl+C` to exit.
 From here, you can choose to save the last 1000 lines to a file called `output.txt` or not.